Terms and definitions for the speculation and vacancy tax

 Work reasons

-A commuter spouse for work reasons means the individual lives in a separate residence from their spouse because one of them works or carries on business in a particular location.
+If an individual lives in a separate residence from their spouse because one of them works or carries on business in a particular location, they may each be considered to have a separate principal residence if one of the following applies:

 Examples

-Two spouses own a pair of houses, one in Vancouver and one in Kelowna.
+• Two spouses own a pair of houses.
 Spouse A lives and works in Vancouver while Spouse B lives and works in Kelowna.
-Living in Vancouver allows Spouse A to be 455 km closer to Spouse A’s workplace than if Spouse A were to live in Kelowna where Spouse B lives.
+Living in Vancouver allows Spouse A to be 455 km closer to the workplace.
+Each property may be considered the principal residence of the spouse living there.

-One spouse lives in a home in Vancouver as their principal residence while another lives in another home they own in Victoria as their principal residence because they work in Victoria.
+• One spouse lives in a home in Vancouver as their principal residence while another lives in another home in Victoria near the Victoria workplace.
+Each property may be considered the principal residence of the spouse living there.

 Health reasons

-A commuter spouse for health reasons means the individual lives in a home away from the other spouse so they can manage an ongoing medical condition.
+If an individual lives in a home away from their spouse so they can manage an ongoing medical condition, they may each be considered to have separate principal residences.

-A medical practitioner must certify that an individual has a health condition, the ongoing maintenance of which requires them to live apart from their spouse (Form 572), and
+• A medical practitioner must complete FIN 572, Separate Residence Medical Certification (PDF, 210KB) to certify that one individual has a health condition, the ongoing maintenance of which requires them to live apart from their spouse

-File the medical certificate owner with the declaration related to the home of the spouse with the health condition
+• The medical certificate must be filed with the declaration related to the home of the spouse with the health condition

 Example

 Two spouses own two properties, one in Delta and one in Vancouver.
 One spouse moves into the property in Vancouver to receive ongoing treatment for a specific health condition.
-A doctor signs a physician certification form to verify the individual has a health condition that requires them to live apart.
-The two may be considered commuter spouses.
+A doctor signs a Separate Residence Medical Certification to verify the individual has a health condition that requires the spouses to live apart.
+Each property may be considered the principal residence of the spouses living there.

 Conservation